gaverhae/blog/blog/content/md/posts/2021-11-07-clj-primes.md

 applications for checking primeness (primacy?), and for generating very large primes, but I'm not aware of any for "a lazy list of all primes".

-This post is mostly about me sharing a toy roblem I've played with.
+This post is mostly about me sharing a toy problem I've played with.
 If you've reached this point, I hope you found the above interesting, but more importantly, I encourage you to, like I did, pick out a small, simple, abstract problem and play with it in order to gain a deeper understanding of a